Wheaton Criminal Law Information Center

 All Wheaton misdemeanor cases, such as Wheaton DUI cases, Wheaton Retail Theft cases, Wheaton Drug cases, Wheaton Theft cases, and Wheaton Battery cases, are heard on the 4th floor of the DuPage County Courthouse.

-Experienced, Award-Winning Criminal Defense Lawyer for Wheaton Criminal Cases
+Experienced, Award-Winning Criminal Defense Attorney for Wheaton Criminal Cases

 Enlist an Experienced and Highly Rated Criminal Lawyer for Wheaton Criminal Cases

-Wheaton criminal defense lawyer, James Dimeas, is an award-winning criminal defense lawyer.
+Wheaton criminal defense attorney, James Dimeas, is a nationally-recognized, award-winning criminal defense lawyer.
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 James Dimeas has been named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
 James Dimeas has been named a "10 Best Attorney for Client Satisfaction" by the National Institute of Criminal Law Attorneys.
 James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney".
 James Dimeas is an AVVO rated attorney.
-AVVO has rated James Dimeas as "Superb", the highest classification possible by any attorney in the United States.
+AVVO has rated James Dimeas as "Superb", the highest classification possible by any criminal defense attorney in the United States.
 James Dimeas is also a published author, having co-written a book for lawyers that instructs them on how to effectively and successfully represent people charged with the crime of Identity Theft.

 If you are facing criminal charges and need to speak to an attorney, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas by calling him at 847-807-7405.